How to Open a California Credit Services Organization [2020 Guide]

 You have to send it by mail to:

 Department of Justice

 Attorney General’s Office

 San Diego, CA 92186-5266

-Credit services organization certificates of registration expire at the end of the year they are issued.
-To remain registered, you must renew your certificate before January 1.
-The Department of Justice does not send out renewal notices, so it is your responsibility to keep track of the renewal.
+Credit services organization certificates of registration expire at the end of the year in which they are issued.
+To remain registered, you must renew your certificate before January 1st.
+The Department of Justice does not send out renewal notices.
+It is your responsibility to keep track of the renewal deadline.

 Have more questions about obtaining your California credit services organization registration and bonding?
 You can reach us at 877.514.5146.